 The rule hasn’t survived voting yet, so for now, plan on having to take the LSAT if you want to go to law school.
 Even if you are able to qualify, it’s likely in your interest to take the LSAT anyway — schools give merit aid in large part as a way to compete with other schools over you.
 If they know you can attend only their law school, I’d expect to see less in the way of scholarships.
 Again, if you are a top student that already did well on another standardized test, it’s more than likely you can crush the LSAT.

 For those of you who are already committed to taking the LSAT, come study with us!
 We are just getting underway with our new LSAT Mastermind Study Group.
 It’s the only way in existence to get premium LSAT coaching for MONTHS for about the price of an hour of tutoring.
-Check it out here: September LSAT Mastermind
+Check it out here: Join the LSAT Mastermind